libbpf/blazesym/README.md

 	];
 ```

-The base address of an ELF file is where its executable segment(s) is
+At the base address of an ELF file, its executable segment(s) is
 loaded.

-### Example of Rust API
+### An example of Rust API

-examples/addr2ln_pid.rs is an example doing symbolization for an
+examples/addr2ln_pid.rs is an example performing symbolization for an
 address in a process.

 ```text